NOAA-GSL/idsse-muppet/README.md

 });
 ```

 > For reliability, it's recommended that this room is unique to your session/browser ("my-room-abc123", for example, instead of just "my-room").
-Consider establishing with the app that your integrating some shared nonce or algorithm to generate a new room for each new user session, so user A using your app will not have problems with user B's click actions taking effect in their session.
+Consider establishing with the app with which you're integrating some shared nonce or algorithm to generate a new room for each new user session, so user A using your app will not have problems with user B's click actions taking effect in their session.
 >
-> If you're using the React approach, `WebRtcProvider` handles this for you by generating a "fingerprint" unique to this browser user and prepending it to the WebRTC room you passed before attempting to connect, e.g. `4zd9jp:some-room-on-the-server`.
-Other apps running on this browser that use this library will generate the same nonce, and so find each other on the WebRTC server.
+> If you're using the React approach, `MuppetProvider` handles this for you by generating a "fingerprint" unique to this browser user and prepending it to the WebRTC room you passed before attempting to connect, e.g. `4zd9jp:some-room-on-the-server`.
+Other apps running on this browser that use this library will generate the same nonce, and so find each other on the WebRTC signaling server.

 TODO: decide on some algorithm or method to share WebRTC room names before connection.

 TODO: security recommendations

-Once you instantiated a new `WebRtcChannel`, you can use this channel connection to wire up event listeners to run callbacks when your channel receives a specific eventClass, using `WebRtcChannel.on()`.
+Once you instantiated a new `MuppetChannel`, you can use this channel connection to wire up event listeners to run callbacks when your channel receives a specific eventClass, using `MuppetChannel.on()`.

 Example:
 ```javascript